ktye/i/web/readme.md

 - `init() ` is called after initializing k, which happens asynchronously
 - `read(x_string)` is called when k reads a from a file: ``` <`name ```
 - `write(x_string,y_uint8array)` is called when k wants to write a file: ``` `name<chars ```, e.g. to trigger a download.
-   `x_string` is empty when k wants to write to _stdout_.
-There is no stdin equivalent.
+   `x_string` is empty when k wants to write to _stdout_, as in `1+ \2`.
+There is no _stdin_ equivalent.

-All other functions functions in `ext` are called by k.wasm with the signature `i64->i64`.
+All other functions functions in `ext` are called by k.wasm with the signature `i64:i64`.
 Both are k values.
-The first argument is a general list with all function arguments.
+The first argument is a general list with all arguments.
 The list's length always matches the number of arguments of the provided function signature, e.g. 3 for ```ext.f=function(x,y,z){return 0}```.
-The extension functions (except for init, read and write) have to use the k-api (via the global `K`), consume their arguments and return a k value.
+The extension functions (except for init, read and write) have to use the k-api (via global `K`), consume their arguments and return a k value.
 They are stored as k variables under their name.

-_implementation:_ k.wasm only imports wasi functions, no user defined js functions.
+_Implementation:_ k.wasm only imports wasi functions, no user defined js functions.
 However it exports it's function table.
 K calls the indirect function at index 98 to do a native/extern function call.
 We cannot set the index with a js function directly.
 Only a wasm function can be put there by the js loader.